Specathon2k21/Team_Stunners-Text_Recognition_System/README.md

 # Team_Stunners-Text_Recognition_System
-Project to recognize text from image as a part of SPECATHON2021.
+Project to recognize handwritten text from image as a part of SPECATHON2021.